-- Interest of Justice test
+- An interest of justice test

-- Means test
+- A means test

-- Nature of the offence
+- The nature of the offence

-- Risk of a custodial sentence
+- The risk of a custodial sentence

-- Previous convictions
+- Any previous convictions

 If the first stage is not passed then you will be refused legal aid.

-- Under 18 years of age
+- If you are below 18 years of age

-- Income Support benefit
+- If you receive Income Support benefit

-- Income related ESA benefit
+- If you receive income related ESA benefit

-- Income based JSA benefit
+- If you receive income based JSA benefit

 - Amount of dependent children

-- Childcare / maintenance payments
+- Childcare maintenance payments

-The amount you will be expected to pay is determinate on income and you will receive a contribution notice advising you of the liability.
+The amount you will be expected to pay towards your legal costs depends on your income.
+You will receive a contribution notice advising you of your liability.

-The financial threshold for legal aid in the Crown Court should you not be automatically entitled is between the lower limit of £12,475 and £37,500.
+Should you not be automatically entitled to receive legal aid, the financial threshold for legal aid in the crown court is between the lower limit of £12,475 and £37,500.

-If your yearly income is between these figures then the same financial factors for legal aid in the Magistrates Court will be considered.
+If your yearly income is between these figures then the same financial factors for legal aid in the magistrates’ court will be considered.

 Should you not be entitled to receive legal aid you will need to pay for your legal costs privately if you wish to be represented.